 IProgress provides Report(T) method to pass progress information back to the UI thread from a background task.
 This information can be used by say a progressbar control in WPF app to update user on the completed/remaining work.

-Let’s consider a simple WPF application that downloads multiple files from web and write it to disk locally.
+Let’s create a simple WPF application that downloads multiple files from web and write it to disk locally.
+Let us name it FileDownload, now add controls to it as below

+2 Buttons – Name them fileDownload, fileDownload1

+2 Textboxes – Name them logs, logs1

+2 Progress bars – Name them taskProgress, taskProgress1

+2 Labels – Name them totalTimeTaken, totalTimeTaken1.

+Once we add these controls position them as shown in Figure 6.10

-Fig 6.7 – Fine download WPF application
+Figure 6.10 – Fine download WPF application